neilkatin/lahcert-activation-process/source/activation.rst

 It was decided to change that policy because the :term:`DSW` program requires everyone to be tracked and under positive control.

-The new policy is to either check in via ham radio, text or phone, or to go to the ARK and check in there.
+The new policy is to either check in via ham radio or text, or if neither of those work to go to the ARK and check in there.

 If the internet is out its very hard to handle those check-ins remotely, so we'll need a core staff at the :term:`ARK` to handle the check-ins.

-We did a dry run of this check-in policy; it was a bit painful.
+We did a tabletop dril of this check-in policy; it was hard to follow the original document.
 This process is meant to simplify and streamline our check-in process while still not requiring everyone to travel to the :term:`ARK` first.

 Activation
 ----------

 There are four situations where a town volunteer (ECC or CERT) might be activated:

-- When town or county personnel request it
+#.
+When town or county personnel request it

-- After an earthquake strong enough to make 'things fall off the shelf'
+#.
+After an earthquake strong enough to make 'things fall over or off shelves'

-- When there is an imminent threat of extreme peril or the need to mitigate a potential imminent threat to life, property or the environment, when time is of the essence and within the scope of your training.
+#.
+When there is an imminent threat of extreme peril or the need to mitigate a potential imminent threat to life, property or the environment, when time is of the essence and within the scope of your training.

-- When first responders (law, fire, public works, utility workers) directly request assistance for emergencies satisfying #3.
+#.
+When first responders (law, fire, public works, utility workers) directly request assistance for emergencies satisfying #3.

 This document will only consider the first two, which are the two scenarios we train for.